cassiebuhler/cassiebuhler.github.io/_pages/software.md

 - <a href="/files/Conmin-CG.zip" target="_blank">Click to download Conmin-CG </a>
 - <a href="/files/Conmin-CG with Cubic Regularization.zip" target="_blank">Click to download Conmin-CG with Cubic Regularization</a>

+In addition, we implemented the same code in MATLAB to compare to ADMM.

+- <a href="/files/Conmin-CG_MatlabVersion.zip" target="_blank">Click to download Conmin-CG with and without Cubic Regularization in MATLAB </a>

 ---